traildb/traildb/testing/README.md

     $ ./coverage.py

 This command compiles TrailDB from parent directory with profiling and coverage turned on and installs it to a temporary directory.
-The tests are run with full coverage information.
+If `gcov` and `lcov` can be found in `PATH`, the tests are run with full coverage information and a directory called `coverage-html` is created in the current working directory.
 Returns 0 if all tests succeeded and -1 if one or more tests failed.

 Test installed TrailDB
 ----------------------